-In the event a child needs to miss break times as a consequence of their behaviour, they will go to the meeting room (or Library in Key Stage 2 if occupied) at the start of morning break.
-The member of SLT on duty that day will speak to any children missing their break time.
-They will also issue Reflection Sheets and discuss the child's behaviour as required.
+In the event a child needs to miss break times as a consequence of their behaviour, they will go to the Library in Key Stage 2 at the start of morning break.
+The member of SLT on duty that day will speak to any children missing their break time and discuss the child's behaviour as required.